Ryoji Aikawa

-Ryoji Aikawa (相川 亮二, Aikawa Ryōji) is a former professional Japanese baseball player.
-He plays catcher for the Yomiuri Giants.
+Ryoji Aikawa (相川 亮二, Aikawa Ryōji) is a Japanese former professional baseball catcher who currently serves as the manager for the Yokohama DeNA BayStars of Nippon Professional Baseball (NPB).
+He played in NPB for the BayStars, Tokyo Yakult Swallows, and Yomiuri Giants from 1995 to 2017.

 Awards

 Aikawa was a member of the Japanese national baseball team at the 2006 World Baseball Classic and 2013 World Baseball Classic.
 He also won the Bronze medal at the 2004 Olympic Games.

+Coaching career

+On October 20, 2025, Aikawa was appointed as the manager of the Yokohama DeNA BayStars, replacing Daisuke Miura.

 Faith

 Aikawa is a Christian.
 Aikawa has spoken about his faith saying, "There are always hurdles and obstacles to overcome in daily life, but knowing God is there helps me get through difficult times.
 I wish more Japanese people would find Jesus Christ as I have, and I am thankful I have been able to play professional baseball for such a long time."

 Family

 His younger brother, Juri, is an actor and model.